Vertical gardening is a great way to maximise garden space for bees and pollinators, but what are the best bee friendly climbing plants?

 Not all Hydrangeas are beneficial for bees, but some are, and among them, the climber, Hydrangea petiolaris.

-Bee friendly climbing roses are definitely an option worth considering, and the thorns can even be useful to secure a border and deter intruders.
+Bee friendly climbing roses are definitely an option worth considering, and the thorns can even be useful to secure a border and deter intruders, either by adding into a hedgerow or allowing it to climb over a strong fence.

 In short, carefully selected rose varieties can offer tremendous value to bees.
 I especially like the wild dog roses and open-bloomed rambling varieties.

-Sweet pea, and it's related climber, the everlasting pea, are perhaps especially welcome in the cottage garden. many colors available.
+Sweet pea, and it's related climber, the everlasting pea, are perhaps especially welcome in the cottage garden, and providing a heavenly fragrance.

 If you are looking for a perennial, try Lathyrus latifolius - the broad-leaved everlasting pea.